 Word: Use Document Navigation Pane

-In Word 2010 and 2013, you can view the Navigation Pane, which organizes your document into a series of headings and pages.
+In Word 2013 and 2010, you can view the Navigation Pane, which organizes your document into a series of headings and pages.
 This can be helpful if you have a large document with lots of headings and sections.
 (If you have Word 2007 or earlier, see Word: Map a Document to use a similar feature.)

 If the Navigation Pane does not display, click [View] tab > Locate the "Show" group > Click "Navigation Pane" checkbox.
 If you are using Word 2007, the option is listed as "Document Map."
 (This is similar, though does not have the features described below.)